 Go-Ferm Protect Evolution ® is an organic yeast rehydration nutrient for difficult or stuck fermentations.
 It is the result of a multi-year study of problem fermentations by Lallemand and National Agricultural Research Institute (INRA) in France.
 Go-Ferm Protect incorporates sterols and polyunsaturated fatty acids (for cell protection) together with vitamins and minerals to help ensure yeast survival and to help maintain fermentation activity to completion.

-Use Rate: about 1 gram per gallon
+Use Rate: about 1-2 grams per gallon

 How to Use: Mix Go-Ferm Protect in 20 times its weight in clean 110°F water.
 Let the mixture cool to 104°F then add yeast.
 Let stand for 20 minutes.
 Slowly (over 5 minutes) add equal amounts of must (juice) to be fermented to the yeast slurry.
 Watch the temperature.
 Do not allow more than 18°F difference between the must (juice) and the yeast slurry at the time of mixing or the yeast may be shocked.